Luthaf/Jumos.jl/doc/simulations/potentials.rst

 Subtyping ShortRangePotential
 -----------------------------

-A better way to use custom potentials in a `Jumos` simulation would be to subtype ``ShortRangePotential``.
+A more efficient way to use custom potential is to subtype ``ShortRangePotential``.
 Here is an example, defining a Lennard-Jones potential using the second form:

 .. math::

     V(r) = \frac{A}{r^{12}} - \frac{B}{r^{6}}

+To define a new potential, two functions are needed: `call` and `force`.
+It is necessary to import these two functions in the current scope before extending them.

 .. code-block:: julia